-This service operation is used by the NSACF to report the current status of certain network slice (e.g. the number of UEs registered to a network slice, the number of UEs registered to a network slice with at least one PDU session/PDN connection, or the current number of PDU Sessions established on a network slice in numbers or in percentage from the maximum allowed numbers).
+This service operation is used by the NSACF to report the current status of certain network slice (e.g. the number of UEs registered to a network slice or the current number of PDU Sessions established on a network slice in numbers or in percentage from the maximum allowed numbers).

 While counting the number of UEs registered to a network slice, or counting the number of UEs registered to a network slice with at least one PDU session/PDN connection, the NSACF shall not count twice the UE Ids stored temporarily due to the AMF mobility scenario.

+When reporting the number of UEs registered to a network slice, the NSACF may indicate whether the reported number of UEs correspond to UEs with at least one PDU session/PDN connection.

 Figure 5.3.2.4.1-1: Notify